 And the winner is . . .

 Both wood and metal can be used to create beautiful, durable barns.

 Point for point, wood edged out metal in our survey, but since each person will weigh these factors differently, it’s really a toss-up.
-We’ve built countless pole barns from metal and wood, and both provide beautiful, durable structures for your horses and your farm.
+We’ve built countless post frame barns from metal and wood, and both provide beautiful, durable structures for your horses and your farm.